micahmo/RDPoverSSH/README.md

 For some background on how reverse SSH tunnels work, check out the several great answers on this StackOverflow question. https://unix.stackexchange.com/questions/46235/how-does-reverse-ssh-tunneling-work

-> Note that port forwarding is required on at least one side of the connection.
-RDPoverSSH will not work if no port forwarding is possible.
+> Note that either direct WAN access or router port forwarding is required on at least one side of the connection.
+RDPoverSSH will not work if the tunnel target's port is not publicly accessible.

 ## Download